 The Nike deal is just a snippet of James’ diversified business portfolio.

-LeBron has done endorsement deals with companies like McDonalds, Microsoft, State Farm, Beats by Dre, Coca-Cola, Dunkin Donuts, Baskin Robbins, Samsung, KIA Motors, 2K Sports and others.
+LeBron has done endorsement deals with companies like McDonalds, Microsoft, State Farm, Walmart, Beats by Dre Headphones, Coca-Cola, Dunkin Donuts, Baskin Robbins, Samsung, KIA Motors, 2K Sports and others.
 When Beats Electronics was sold to Apple for $3 billion, James cashed on his one percent stake in the company and took home $30 million from the sale.

-He owns stake in English Premier League soccer club Liverpool F.C. after the Fenway Sports Group acquired the team in 2010.
+He purchased an ownership stake in English Premier League soccer club Liverpool F.C. after the Fenway Sports Group acquired the team in 2010.
 He and his partners own numerous Blaze Pizza franchises scattered around Chicago and in Florida.
 Beyond a pizza chain, he and business partner Maverick Carter also formed the production company SpringHill Entertainment, which has produced shows like The Wall and has movies like Space Jam 2 in the works.
 In June 2020, SpringHill Entertainment signed a two-year deal with ABC Studios for scripted series.

 James also launched a media company, Uninterrupted, that received a $15.8 million dollar investment from Time Warner in 2015.
 The businessman has also teamed up with Cindy Crawford, Arnold Schwarzenegger and Lindsey Vonn to start a health and wellness company called Ladder.